 Aged accounts receivable are reviewed by management for collectability.
 The provision for uncollectible amounts is continually reviewed and adjusted to maintain the allowance at a level considered adequate to cover future losses.
 The allowance is management's best estimate of uncollectible amounts and is determined based on historical performance that is tracked by the Company on an ongoing basis.
 The customer is billed after the job has been completed, inspected and approval is obtained by its customer.
 The segmentation of large contracts into small manageable jobs allows for a particular job to be completed, inspected and approved for payment by our customer, with this cycle taking approximately up to several weeks.
 The payments terms are 30 days.
 As of December 31, 2014 and September 30, 2014, management has provided for an allowance for doubtful accounts of \$267,998.
-Accounts receivable also includes retainage amounts of \$44,666 as of December 31, 2014 and September 30, 2014.
+The allowance for doubtful accounts was at September 30, 2014 was established with the benefit of hindsight and a retrospective review by management after December 31, 2014.
+Accounts receivable that were deemed uncollectible were written off so that changes in the allowance were impaterial

 As of December 31, 2014 and September 30, 2014, the Company had factored receivables in the amount of \$400,974 and \$1,162,032.